cncf/tag-contributor-strategy/website/content/accessibility/deaf-and-hard-of-hearing/conference-best-practices.md

 #### Disabilities coordinator

-We recommend appointing a designated Disabilities coordinator to handle any prompt communications involving accommodations before and during the conference.
+We recommend appointing a designated disabilities coordinator to handle any prompt communications involving accommodations before and during the conference.
 This includes communication with attendees, speakers, facilities, and other event organizers.
 For signing attendees specifically, the coordinator typically:
-- Facilitates communications between interpreters, assigns them to deaf person(s) and location, solicits feedback, and determines fit (e.g., some deaf people may not like the interpreter).
+- Facilitates communications between interpreters, assigns them to deaf attendees and location, solicits feedback, and determines fit (e.g., some deaf people may not like the interpreter).
 - Ensures proper lighting and interpreter staging.
 - Provide extra equipment in case of failures, such as lights, stands, chairs, etc.
-- Takes in feedback on interpreters from a deaf person
+- Takes attendee feedback on interpreters

 #### Be ADA-compliant (whether US-based or not)

 People with disabilities in the US fought long and hard to get the [Americans with Disabilities Act (ADA)](https://www.ada.gov/) passed.
 If your country doesn't have a counterpart law, we encourage you to use ADA as a reference point.
-But even in the US, while nearly all buildings are ADA-compliant, we often see a gap at conferences: risers/stages generally don’t have ramps, making them inaccessible for people with physical disabilities (the law does not yet apply to events, unfortunately).
+But even in the US, although nearly all buildings are ADA-compliant, we often see a gap at conferences: risers/stages generally don’t have ramps, making them inaccessible for people with physical disabilities (the law does not yet apply to events, unfortunately).
 Carpets make it harder for wheelchair users, physically and battery draining.
 Provide assistance when asked and have charging stations available.

 ### Sign Language